zeta-chain/zetachain-improvement-proposals/zip9.md

 that is supported everywehere where the BLS12-381 curve is supported.
 The hash function will be provided as precompiles on as part of EIP-2537.

-### Two curves, one key
-By using the same secret key (<=254bit) on the two curves one can save considerable amount of risks and signer activities when signers set changes.
-The downside is that using a BN254 key loses about 1 bit of entropy on BLS12-381 curve which is not significant.

 ### Signature in G1
 BLS signature can be on either the G1 or G2, resulting in two flavors: